ericbutera/geoip/README.md

 This project is intended to be orchestrated via Kubernetes in Docker Desktop.
 All configuration is handled by environment variables.
 By default only the MaxMind API requires configuration.

 ## MaxMind API Key
+A MaxMind account is required to obtain GeoLite databases.
+MaxMind API keys are located [here](https://www.maxmind.com/en/accounts/current/license-key).

-To set the API key, run this command:
+To set the API key for use in Kubernetes, run this command:
 ```
 kubectl create secret generic geo-api-key --from-literal=geo-api-key='API-KEY-VALUE'
 ```